The forward-backward asymmetry induced $CP$ asymmetry in ${\overline{B}}^{0}\rightarrow K^{-}\pi^{+}\pi^{0}$ in phase space around the resonances ${\overline{K}}^{*}(892)^{0}$ and ${\overline{K}}^{*}_{0}(700)$: Summary and Conclusion

-The analysis indicates that CPV in the two aforementioned two-body weak decays is small.
-However, CPV observables such as FB-CPA and direct-CPA-subtracted FB-CPA, which are induced by the interference between amplitudes for the cascade decays $\overline{B}^{0}\rightarrow \overline{K}^{*}(892)^{0}(\to K^-\pi^+)\pi^{0}$ and $\overline{B}^{0}\rightarrow \overline{K}^{*}_{0}(700)^0(\to K^-\pi^+)\pi^{0}$, can be potentially not small.
 According to the analysis here, the non-factorizabe contributions as we as the relative strong phase $\delta$ between the amplitudes corresponding to the cascade decays plays an important role in the behaviour of FBA and FB-CPA.
 We present a general analysis of the correlation between the non-factorizabe contributions, the values of the strong phase $\delta$ and the behaviour for FBAs and FB-CPAs.
-The analysis can also apply to other three-body decays of $B$ and $D$ mesons.
+We discover a model-independent correlation between FBA and FB-CPA that persists across parameter variations.